iseungsang01/Resume/README.md

   </tr>
 </table>

-* Performed cross-industry equity research with an emphasis on structural industry shifts and valuation assumptions, contributing to a team-based analysis that **ranked 1st** among four peer teams.
+* Performed cross-industry equity research on Philip Morris Internation(NYSE: PM) with an emphasis on structural industry shifts and valuation assumptions, contributing to a team-based analysis that **ranked 1st** among four peer teams.

 ---